The 2019 Defence, Security & Space Forum

-Keynote speakers will consider the state of the art of leading technologies and systems for unmanned operations, the estimated evolution of technologies and trends and consider expected capabilities and functionalities to address future conflicts.
-The efforts made by the main players in the sector will be analysed and their views on new trends and technological developments will be offered.
+The RF and Microwave community in this forum will discuss how organizations are responding with new radio architectures to achieve these goals.
+Keynote speakers will consider the state of the art of leading technologies and systems for satellite constellations, the estimated evolution of technologies and trends and consider expected capabilities and functionalities to address future challenges.
+The efforts made by the main players in the sector will be analyzed and their views on new trends and technological developments will be offered.

-The industry session will reflect the effort and investment that is being made to innovate, develop and bring UAV technologies to market.
-Specific areas of activity include radar systems being developed for UAV security – detection, identification and denial and obstacle detection for autonomous driving and crash avoidance.
-From an industry perspective, the emphasis will be on development at system and sub-system level, with particular focus on sub-system integration, not forgetting the significant role that test and measurement has to play in moving the sector forward.
+The industry session will reflect the effort and investment that is being made to develop and test new radio architectures with improved size, weight and cost.
+Specific areas of activity include phased arrays, various types of beamforming, different RF partitioning, high efficiency solid state amplifiers, improved heat sinking materials, miniaturized radios and antennas, to name a few.
+Link and alternatives with respect to optical technologies will also be addressed as a complement to the communication technologies.
+From an industry perspective, the emphasis will be on development at component and sub-system level, with particular focus on sub-system integration, not forgetting the significant role that test and measurement has to play in moving the sector forward.

 The Executive Forum will present the points of view of the different established and regulatory bodies that allow coexistence between the different aerial platforms and describe the activity of the different players already established and emerging in the field.